cualquiercosa327/c1c/README.md

 The second gamepad plugin is not actually utilized, but must be present for the emulator to run.

 ## Reporting Issues ##
-You may report any issues you have to `chekwob@yahoo.com`, however please understand that this software is currently not intended for regular use.
+You may report any issues you have to `chekwob@yahoo.com` or `wurlitzerfox@yahoo.com`, however please understand that this software is currently not intended for regular use.
 The complex build and running requirements and should be a testament to this fact.